Can you learn a language without a teacher?

 In the 1980s and 1990s, all of the above seemed obvious: language schools promoted the quality and qualifications of their trainers.
 In the more professional language schools, they were the stars, and customers devoted a lot of time and resources to identifying the providers with the best trainers.

-The “miraculous” technical qualities of the new digital platforms, each one more “innovative” than the last, were constantly highlighted, while the inefficiency, the cost and the “outdated” approach of traditional trainers was constantly denounced.
+The “miraculous” technical qualities of the new digital platforms, each one more “innovative” than the last, were constantly highlighted, while the inefficiency, the cost, and the “outdated” approach of traditional trainers were constantly denounced.

 Was this unfair?
 There is no doubt that in some cases, they were right.

 Loss of credibility of the traditional trainer